masolimano/maneage/README-hacking.md

        $ ./project make
        ```

- 7. **Don't merge some files in future updates**: As described below, you
+ 7. **Ingore changes in some Maneage files**: One of the main advantages of
-     can later update your infra-structure (for example to fix bugs) by
+     Maneage is that you can later update your infra-structure by merging
-     merging your `master` branch with `maneage`.
-For files that you have
+     your `master` branch with the `maneage` branch.
+This is good for many
-     created in your own branch, there will be no problem.
-However if you
-     modify an existing Maneage file for your project, next time its
-     updated on `maneage` you'll have an annoying conflict.
-The commands
-     below show how to fix this future problem.
-With them, you can
+     low-level features that you will likely never modify yourself.
+But it
+     is not desired for some files like `paper.tex` (you don't want changes
+     in Maneage's default `paper.tex` to cause conflicts with all the text
+     you have already written for your project).
+You need to tell Git to
-     configure Git to ignore the changes in `maneage` for some of the files
+     ignore changes in such files from the `maneage` branch during the
-     you have already edited and deleted above (and will edit below).
-Note
+     merge, and just keep your own branch's version.
+The commands below
+     show how you can avert such future conflicts and frustrations with
-     that only the first `echo` command has a `>` (to write over the file),
+     some known files.
+Note that only the first `echo` command has a `>`
-     the rest are `>>` (to append to it).
-If you want to avoid any other
+     (to write over the file), the rest are `>>` (to append to it).
+If you
-     set of files to be imported from Maneage into your project's branch,
+     want to avoid any other set of files to be imported from Maneage into
-     you can follow a similar strategy.
-We recommend only doing it when you
+     your project's branch, you can follow a similar strategy (it should
+     happen rarely, if at all!).
+Generally be very careful about adding
+     files to `.gitattributes` because it affects the whole file and if a
+     wrong file is ignored, Maneage may break after a merge (some
+     inter-dependent files may not get updated together).
+We recommend only
-     encounter the same conflict in more than one merge and there is no
+     doing it when you encounter the same conflict in more than one merge,
-     other change in that file.
-Also, don't add core Maneage Makefiles,
-     otherwise Maneage can break on the next run.
+     and are sure that it won't affect other files.
+In such cases please
+     let us know so we can improve the design of Maneage and modularize
+     those components to be easily added here.

      ```shell
      $ echo "paper.tex merge=ours" > .gitattributes
-     $ echo "tex/src/delete-me.mk merge=ours" >> .gitattributes
-     $ echo "tex/src/delete-me-demo.mk merge=ours" >> .gitattributes
+     $ echo "tex/src/*.tex merge=ours" >> .gitattributes
-     $ echo "reproduce/analysis/make/delete-me.mk merge=ours" >> .gitattributes
+     $ echo "reproduce/analysis/config/*.conf merge=ours" >> .gitattributes
      $ echo "reproduce/software/config/TARGETS.conf merge=ours" >> .gitattributes
-     $ echo "reproduce/analysis/config/delete-me-num.conf merge=ours" >> .gitattributes
+     $ echo "reproduce/software/config/texlive-packages.conf merge=ours" >> .gitattributes
      $ git add .gitattributes
      ```